 Lead management: With lead management, companies can measure the effect their marketing activities are having on their sales pipeline across all channels.

-Quote management: This feature allows companies to show its customers the prices of the products and services they offer.
+Quote management: This feature allows companies to show their customers the prices of the products and services they offer.
 And it enables them to sync quotes and opportunities to ensure their information stays up to date.

 With Salesforce CRM, sales teams can access customer data in one place in real time as well as pull insights from reports and dashboards.
 Salesforce also offers a suite of products that work seamlessly with its CRM cloud.
-For example Sales Cloud: the sales module in Salesforce, helps salespeople close more deals faster.
+For example, Sales Cloud, the sales module in Salesforce, helps salespeople close more deals faster.
 The Marketing Cloud allows marketers to get personalized messages to the right customers at the right times through their preferred channels.

-ALSO READ: Best CRMs for Small Business
+Also Read: Best CRMs for Small Business

-Microsoft Dynamics 365: Best for larger, established businesses
+Microsoft Dynamics 365: Best for enterprises

 Pros

-- Integrates with other Microsoft Office 365 products
+• Integrates with other Microsoft Office 365 products

-- Easy to customize
+• Easy to customize

-- Aligns sales and marketing teams with planning and tracking tools
+• Aligns sales and marketing teams with planning and tracking tools

 Cons

-- Requires a lot of training
+• Requires a lot of training

-- Rigid configuration is difficult to change after set up
+• Rigid configuration is difficult to change after setup

-- User interface may be difficult to navigate for users not familiar with Microsoft products
+• User interface may be difficult to navigate for users not familiar with Microsoft products

 Sales: Dynamics 365 CRM Sales lets organizations keep all their business contacts in one system, which can be accessed by authorized employees in any department.
 The application speeds the sales cycles by offering suggested next best actions.
 It also connects sales reps with customers through their preferred channels.